High order discretization methods for spatial-dependent epidemic models: Stability of the analytic solution

 \section{Stability of the analytic solution}

-Analytic results for deterministic reaction epidemic models have been studied by several authors, see for example, \cite{Kendall:1965:ModelsInfection, Aronson:1977:AsymptoticEpidemic, Thieme:1977:SpreadEpidemic}.
+Analytic results for deterministic epidemic models have been studied by several authors, see for example, \cite{Kendall:1965:ModelsInfection, Aronson:1977:AsymptoticEpidemic, Thieme:1977:SpreadEpidemic}.
 Such models lie in the larger class of reaction-diffusion problems and therefore one can obtain theoretical results by studying the more general problem.
-We prove the uniqueness of the solution for system \eqref{spat} by following the work of Capasso and Fortunato \cite{Capasso/Fortunato:1980:StabilityEvolutionEqns}.
+In \cite{deMottoni/Orlandi/Tesei:1979:AsymptoticSpatialEpidemics}, de Mottoni et al. considered a diffusion-reaction epidemic model with a spatial spread of infection and proved the existence of a unique local solution for arbitrary initial conditions.
+Moreover, they proved that if the initial conditions are non-negative, then the solution is global and also non-negative for all times.
+In their paper, the authors assumed a non-vanishing viscosity model and described the spread of the infection by a non-negative function with compact support in $L^1(\R^2)$ and bounded by unity.
+In this section, we prove the uniqueness and global existence of the solution of \eqref{spat} without the above assumptions and for any initial conditions.
+Instead of \cite{deMottoni/Orlandi/Tesei:1979:AsymptoticSpatialEpidemics} we follow the work of Capasso and Fortunato \cite{Capasso/Fortunato:1980:StabilityEvolutionEqns}, and assume that the nonlinear part of system \eqref{spat} satisfies certain continuity and boundedness properties.

 We consider the following semilinear autonomous evolution problem